Why You Need a Battery Monitor on a Boat

 A couple of notes about the Victron (the other monitors may have similar features) — it will work with any type of batteries (wet cell, AGM, gel or even Li-ion) and the shunt is 500 amps which is sufficient for most starters, windlasses and other large loads.
 I am not saying that the other brands are bad monitors, simply that Victron was our choice for a simple installation.

 Since we only had one battery bank, we used the Victron 700.
-We found the best price at Jamestown Distributors; it’s also available on Amazon (click here).
-The model 702 is for two battery banks (it is slightly cheaper on Amazon — click here).
+The model 702 is for two battery banks.
+Both are available on Amazon (click here).
 The same quick installation guide and owners manual apply to both.

 Before we could add the monitor, however, we had to clean up the wiring done by previous owners.
 Barefoot Gal had a number of “idiosyncracies” such as one battery wired directly to the positive bus bar instead of the switch (so power was always on to everything on the bus bar).
 All of our electric devices worked, but we knew wasn’t right.
 So we started by spending a couple of days tracing and then cleaning up the positive side of things.